Maria: It's almost ready. Just give it fifteen more minutes. What did you want

 (Mike carefully cuts carrots.)

 Maria: Yeah, just like that, honey.
-While you do that, I'll put some water to boil.
+While you do that, I'll put on some water to boil.

-Maria: Yes, I just need to boil the vegetables.
+Maria: Yes, but you can see that I still need to boil the vegetables.

 (Mike finishes cutting the carrots and Maria starts to boil them.
 Ten minutes later, the vegetables finish boiling and Maria serves the food.)